d3x41/documentation-dev/md/infos/repo.md

 ## Which repository to use

 You can use them all.
-However, if you are new to GNU / Linux, avoid the kaisen-testing repository, repairing your system can be complicated in case of problems.
+However, if you are new to GNU/Linux, avoid the kaisen-testing repository, repairing your system can be complicated in case of problems.